Skip to content

 Terminal Recorder

 The terminal recorder captures an already-running tmux-backed agent session for later parser and lifecycle testing.
-It lives under tools/terminal_record and is implemented by houmao.terminal_record.
+The maintained developer wrapper lives under tools/terminal_record and delegates to houmao.terminal_record.

 For maintainer-oriented design notes and change guidance, see the Terminal Recorder Developer Guide.